seyahdoo/TabletopTurkeyifier/README.md

 feel free to contact me from seyahdoo.com

-Distributing this without giving my name is forbidden.
+Distributing this without giving my name or for money is forbidden.